lucasbrandao4770/ParalellCryptoMining/README.md

 - `difficulty`: Difficulty level (number of leading zeros in the hash).
 - `size`: Size of the blockchain.
 - `capacity`: Capacity of the blockchain.
-- `num_blocks`: Number of blocks to be added until the code ends.
+- `numBlocks`: Number of blocks to be added until the code ends.

 You can run any of the main files with none/any/all the options, in any order, like in the examples: